With a combination of a small number of people + software + servers and robots.

 Next, the creator selects and chooses from the expanded information, creates a small symbolic object, and the whole team discusses whether it is interesting or not, and rethinks the concept.

-In other words, instead of checking and improving the accuracy of the PLAN, it becomes a process of testing and remaking the preconditions of what you want to create, which may seem similar but may not be.
+In other words, instead of checking and improving the accuracy of the PLAN, it becomes a process of testing and remaking the preconditions of what you want to create, which may look similar but may not be.